HPC-Simlab/Tutorials/ALL/FirstTimeAtSimlab.md

 ```
 - Jobid: 32329
 - Partition: `shortq` choosed using the command `--partition=shortq`
-- Node lists: `node14` is choosed by slurm to run the job
+- Node lists: `node14` is chosen by slurm to run the job

 - To learn more about managing jobs and slurm commands, you can see the [Basic slurm commands](https://github.com/HPC-Simlab/Tutorials/blob/master/ALL/A_General_information/Basic_Slurm_commands.md) or the [Advanced slurm commands](https://github.com/HPC-Simlab/Tutorials/blob/master/ALL/A_General_information/Advanced_slurm-commands.md).